-Boys and girls in Grade 3 and up, are invited to become altar servers.
-If you are interested, please contact the parish office.
+Boys in Grade 3 and up, are invited to become altar servers.
+Please contact the parish office.

 Choir and Music Ministry